ember-cli/ember-cli.github.io/_posts/2013-04-05-environments.md

 github: "https://github.com/ember-cli/ember-cli.github.io/blob/master/_posts/2013-04-05-environments.md"
 ---

-Ember-CLI ships with support for managing your application's environment.
+Ember CLI ships with support for managing your application's environment.
-Ember-CLI will build an environment config file at `config/environment`.
+Ember CLI will build an environment config file at `config/environment`.
 Here, you can define an ENV object for each environment (development, test and production).
 For now, this is limited to the three environments mentioned.